 The FAIR Act's prohibition of marital status in auto insurance pricing will also help consumers.
-CFA's research uncovered several major insurers who increase rates for widows after their spouses pass away, a "widow penalty" that is both unfair and inhumane.
-Premiums are often higher for single, separated, and divorced drivers, compared to married drivers as well.
+CFA's research uncovered several major insurers who increase rates for widows after their spouses pass away, a "widow penalty" that is both unfair and inhumane.3 Premiums are often higher for single, separated, and divorced drivers, compared to married drivers as well.
 Again, these factors have nothing to do with driving behavior, and there is no place for them in insurance pricing.

 Lastly, the bill forbids the use of a consumer's homeownership status in auto insurance pricing.
 Being a renter or a homeowner does not impact someone's driving record, but insurers charge good drivers substantially more for auto insurance if they are renters.
-In 2016 CFA found that premiums averaged about 7% higher, or \$112 per year, for drivers who rent their homes.
-This practice especially harms low and middle income consumers since they are more likely to be renters.
-People of color, for both individual economic reasons and historic structural reasons, have lower rates of homeownership than white residents, so this pricing practice is another way in which high insurance prices grow even higher for many Black and Latinx New Jersey drivers with perfect driving records.
+In 2016 CFA found that premiums averaged about 7% higher, or \$112 per year, for drivers who rent their homes.4 This practice especially harms low and middle income consumers since they are more likely to be renters.
+People of color, because of past and ongoing discrimination, have lower rates of homeownership than white residents, so this pricing practice is another way in which high insurance prices grow even higher for many Black and Latino New Jersey drivers with perfect driving records.

 The FAIR Act would end the use of education, occupation, marital status, homeownership status, and credit scores in auto insurance.
 By banning these factors, the bill will protect consumers, help reduce insurance premiums, and combat systemic racism and unfair discrimination.
-We ask that you support the FAIR Act and pass it without delay.
+We ask that the Legislative Latino Caucus support this bill and work to get it passed as soon as possible.